 Where do you go for your holidays?

-I like to go to the South Island, especially Southland, where I grew up, and Dunedin, where I have lots of friends and where my Dad lives.
+I like to go to the South Island, especially Southland, where I grew up, and Dunedin, where I have lots of friends.

 What was the naughtiest thing you ever did at school?